Revealing the Local Cosmic Web from Galaxies by Deep Learning: Introduction

-Here we overcome the challenges by taking a novel approach based on the deep learning (DL) that allows us to incorporate {\it all} information in the observed galaxy data: the spatial distribution and the radial peculiar velocity of galaxies.
-That is, we use the convolutional neural network (CNN)-based DL algorithm to find the mapping between the local dark-matter distribution and the observed positions and the radial peculiar velocities of local galaxies.
+Here we overcome the challenges by taking a novel approach based on deep learning (DL)\tcg{.
+DL, as well as a conventional machine learning technique, has been introduced to measure the dark matter distribution from weak gravitational lensing or spatial distribution of dark matter halos \citep[e.g.,][]{modi2018,shirasaki2019,jeffrey2020}.
+On the contrary, our DL approach aims to reconstruct the local dark-matter map down to an Mpc-scale by incorporating} {\it all} information in the observed galaxy data: the spatial distribution and the radial peculiar velocity of galaxies.
+We use the convolutional neural network (CNN)-based DL algorithm to find the mapping between the local dark-matter distribution and the observed positions and the radial peculiar velocities of local galaxies.

 The structure of this paper is as follows.
 In Section~\ref{sec:data}, we describe the simulation and observational data used for DL training and prediction, respectively.
 In Section~\ref{sec:method}, we will briefly describe our DL architecture and the evaluation of our DL model.
 In Section~\ref{sec:result}, we will show the reconstructed local dark matter map and its statistical robustness.
 We will summarize our result in Section~\ref{sec:discuss}.